Buskett Gardens: History

-The gardens know their origins at least since the post-Roman Republic period and in which sexual celebrations in honor of their gods were traditional.
+The presence of the gardens is known at least since the post-Roman Republic period and in which sexual celebrations in honor of their gods were traditional.
 When Eastern Christianity took root in Malta, this pagan feast was replaced by the Christian celebrations of St. Peter and St. Paul.

 Indigenous forests once covered Malta, but trees were cut down for shipbuilding in the era when galleons plied the Mediterranean waters and for agricultural purposes.
 Buskett Gardens were planted by the Knights Hospitaller as a hunting reserve.

 In June 1557, Grand Master Claude de la Sengle retreated to Buskett when his health began to deteriorate, and died at Mdina two months later.

 Description

 The gardens contain broadleaved deciduous woodland, native coniferous woodland, with sclerophyllous garrigue and maquis shrubland, as well as groves of fruit trees.
 Many different trees and shrubs grow in the gardens, including numerous fruit-bearing trees.
 One of the greenest areas in Malta, the gardens are at their best in the spring but also provide shade from the harsh mid-summer sun and offer a quiet place for a walk in the winter months.

 The gardens are very popular with the Maltese people, who often go for walks in the peaceful settings or enjoy a picnic in the shade of the trees.
 The gardens serve as a venue for the Feast of Imnarja which is celebrated on 29 June.
 Hundreds of people flock there the previous evening, to eat the traditional Maltese dish of rabbit stew cooked in wine, to listen to traditional folk music and singing, and to enjoy the annual agricultural show in the morning.